jodylim123/Coconut/README.md

        attribution="Singapore Tourism Board Collection, courtesy of National Archives of Singapore (Pending)" fit="contain">

-Mrs. Guli Ramnani, a member of Singapore’s Sindhi community, shared another take on the coconut ceremony in her interview on 29 April 1985.
+Mrs. Guli Ramnani, a member of Singapore’s <span eid="Q1258074">Sindhi</span> community, shared another take on the coconut ceremony in her interview on 29 April 1985.
 In her experience, the groom would break a coconut after the main marriage ceremony. [^44] While the failure to break the coconut made the groom look weak or unlucky, she was not as particular about the specificities of the break as Mr. Somasundram.
 For her community, what was important was that “the boy sees to it that he breaks it”—"doesn’t have to be in the half.” [^45]
  <param ve-image
        url="https://www.nas.gov.sg/archivesonline/watermark/picas_data/tn_pcd/19980000484-6317-3042-0182/img0119.jpg"
        label="Prime Minister Lee Kuan Yew breaking a coconut in a Hindu ceremonial rite during his tour of Chua Chu Kang constituency"